INSTITUTIONAL SEXUAL ABUSE

 Melbourne Lawyers & Mediators are experienced and compassionate to survivors who engage us to assist in their Redress applications.
 We understand that disclosing abuse can be a traumatic experience and we engage with our clients in a supportive and dedicated manner as we walk this pathway together.

 Redress Scheme applications are assessed based on the ‘reasonable likelihood a person suffered institutional sexual abuse as a child’.
 This is particularly useful if survivors cannot recall details such as the offenders name, exact dates or specific locations.

 Redress is an alternative to a civil case for child sexual abuse, and we are aware that the amount of compensation available to a victim under the Scheme is significantly less that what the victim may be otherwise entitled to.

 In some instances, institutions where the abuse took place may not have ‘opted into’ the Redress Scheme.
 We investigate alternative avenues of compensation including your Common Law rights.

-Melbourne Lawyers & Mediators is aware of many regional survivors not being able to access legal services for their sexual (and other) abuse compensation matters.
+Melbourne Lawyers & Mediators is aware that many regional survivors are unable to access legal services for their sexual (and other) abuse compensation matters.